slyrus/soiree/blog/cl-vcard-overview.md

 nice if the specification itself could be read, interrogated, and used by our programs.

-* xCard: vCard XML Representation
+* xCard: VCARD XML Representation

 Enter the [xCard
 specification](http://tools.ietf.org/html/rfc6351).
 The
-xCard specification does two things, it provides a model for reading and writing vCard data (that is the data that can be represented in VCARDs, not the actual VCARD synyax) and, more importantly, it provides a machine-readable representation of the specification in the form of a [RELAX NG schema](http://tools.ietf.org/html/rfc6351#appendix-A).
+xCard specification does two things, it provides a model for reading and writing vCard data (that is the data that can be represented in VCARDs, not the actual VCARD syntax) and, more importantly, it provides a machine-readable representation of the specification in the form of a [RELAX NG schema](http://tools.ietf.org/html/rfc6351#appendix-A).